 - Must have knowledge and skills that assure adequate representation of the student; and

 - May not be an employee of a school district and/or other agency which is involved in the education or care of the student.
-This includes OSPI, DSHS, district employees and group care providers.
+This includes OSPI, DSHS, district employees, and group care providers.

-The district will at a minimum, review with the surrogate parent procedural safeguards, parent involvement in the special education process, parent education publications and special education regulations.
-The district will also cooperate with other districts, the ESD or OSPI in training surrogate parents and in establishing a list of persons willing and able to serve as surrogate parents.
+The district will at a minimum, review with the surrogate parent procedural safeguards, parent involvement in the special education process, parent education publications, and special education regulations.
+The district will also cooperate with other districts, the ESD, or OSPI in training surrogate parents and in establishing a list of persons willing and able to serve as surrogate parents.

 The purpose of mediation is to offer both the parent and the school district an alternative to a formal due process hearing.
 Mediation is voluntary and requires the consent and agreement of both parties.
 Mediation cannot be used to deny or delay access by a parent to a due process hearing.
-Mediation is used to resolve disagreements concerning the identification, evaluation and delivery of educational services or provision of FAPE to a special education student.
+Mediation is used to resolve disagreements concerning the identification, evaluation, and delivery of educational services, or provision of a FAPE to a special education student.
 Mediation may be terminated by either party at any time during the process.

-The primary participants are the parents, school district representatives and mediator.
-The process is voluntary, confidential and informal.
+The primary participants are the parents, school district representatives, and mediator.
+The process is voluntary, confidential, and informal.
 It is a collaborative process, conducted in a nonadversarial manner.
 Mediation services will be provided by the Office of Superintendent of Public Instruction (OSPI) at no cost to either party.

-The district’s special services director is responsible for coordinating requests for mediation.
+The district’s special education director is responsible for coordinating requests for mediation.
 If a parent requests mediation, notify the director and the director will respond to the parent and coordinate with OSPI’s contracted agent.
 Staff members are reminded that discussions that occur during the mediation process are confidential.